eeemile777/mshkltk/mshkltk_directory_map.md

 *   `OnboardingTour.tsx`: The interactive tutorial component that guides new users through the app's features.
 *   `AchievementToast.tsx`: A pop-up toast notification that appears when a user earns a new badge.
 *   `CategorySelectionModal.tsx`: A modal for selecting a report category and sub-category.
-*   `Lightbox.tsx`: A full-screen image viewer component.
+*   `Lightbox.tsx`: A full-screen image and video viewer component.
 *   `SearchSuggestions.tsx`: The dropdown that appears with suggestions when a user types in the main search bar.
 *   `ShareModal.tsx`: A modal for social sharing that dynamically generates a shareable image card of a report.
 *   `SkeletonLoader.tsx`: A collection of placeholder components used to indicate loading states across the app.